Devdas (soundtrack)

 Devdas is the soundtrack of the 2002 Indian Hindi-language film of the same name directed by Sanjay Leela Bhansali.
-It was released on 2 April 2002 by Universal Music India.
+It was released on 6 March 2002 by Universal Music India.
 The soundtrack, which was developed for two years, contains nine original songs (composed by Ismail Darbar and Birju Maharaj) and one background score (composed by Monty Sharma), with lyrics by Nusrat Badr and Sameer Anjaan.
-The film's screenplay was written by Bhansali and Prakash Ranjit Kapadia.
-It stars Shah Rukh Khan, Aishwarya Rai Bachchan and Madhuri Dixit, with Kirron Kher, Smita Jaykar and Vijayendra Ghatge playing supporting roles.
+It stars Shah Rukh Khan, Aishwarya Rai Bachchan and Madhuri Dixit.

 Shreya Ghoshal made her playback singing debut, following her 2000 meeting with Bhansali at a contest in Sa Re Ga Ma Pa.
 The composition of Devdas uses several Indian instruments, including basants, dholaks, sarangis, sitars and tablas.
 The album received positive reviews from music critics, who mostly praised Ghoshal's singing and Darbar's composition.
 It won several awards, including two National Film Awards and three Filmfare Awards.
 "Dola Re Dola" and "Maar Dala" are regarded as the best songs from Devdas, being listed as such by several publications.
 It emerged as the third-highest-selling Bollywood soundtrack album of 2002.